devture/matrix-corporal/README.md

 - inactive users will be disabled and prevented from logging in

-- users are automatically joined to or kicked out of the specified communities and rooms
+- users are automatically joined to or kicked out of the specified rooms

 Any time you change the [policy](docs/policy.md) in the future, `matrix-corporal` acts upon the Matrix server, so that its state is made to match the policy.